 Along with the income requirements mentioned above and the property location, there are a few other things to keep in mind when considering the USDA mortgage.

-In order to get approved for the Minnesota rural development loan, all borrowers must meet at least one of the following requirements
+To get approved for a USDA mortgage, all borrowers must meet at least one of the following requirements

 - Must be a full citizen of the United States of America